akari0624/react-starter_withTypeScript/README.md

 -  react components always contain `JSX` syntax, in TypeScript environment, the extension of these files must need to be `.tsx`.
 - simple js file , their extension must need to be `.ts`.

-### see my easy but pratical example
+### see my easy but practical example
-- checkout `examples` branch to see the example code
+- checkout to `examples` branch to see the example code
 ``` shell
   git checkout examples
 ```